 Sunset home prices are not only among the most expensive in South Carolina, but Sunset real estate also consistently ranks among the most expensive in America.

-When you are in Sunset, you'll notice that it is more blue-collar than most other communities in America.
-35.63% of Sunset’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sunset is generally considered to be a blue-collar town.
+35.63% of the Sunset workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sunset is a town of transportation and shipping workers, managers, and sales and office workers.
 There are especially a lot of people living in Sunset who work in management occupations (16.48%), sales jobs (14.18%), and business and financial occupations (6.90%).

-Telecommuters are a relatively large percentage of the workforce: 31.42% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 31.42% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Sunset is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.